What Is Stacking in UM/UIM Coverage?

 | Hit-and-run, two vehicles | 2 | $50,000 | $50,000 | $100,000 |

 As the table shows, the more vehicles on your policy and the higher your base limits, the larger the difference becomes between stacked and unstacked payouts.
 For serious injuries — where medical bills, lost wages, and rehabilitation costs can easily reach six figures — that gap can be life-changing.
+Real-world attorney-reported settlements involving stacked UIM coverage have reached into the hundreds of thousands of dollars when layered on top of at-fault driver liability payments.

-You can learn more about choosing the right UM/UIM limits in our complete uninsured motorist coverage guide.
+Learn more about choosing the right UM/UIM limits in our complete uninsured motorist coverage guide.

 Cost of Stacked Coverage & Which States Allow It